 Click Next: Confirm Order.

-Confirm the settings in the Parameters section, configure the Purchase Plan and Duration parameters, read and select Terms of Service, click Pay Now, and then complete the payment.
-You must specify the Duration parameter when the new RDS instance uses the subscription billing method.
+Confirm the settings in the Parameters section, specify the Purchase Plan and Duration parameters, read and select Terms of Service, click Pay Now, and then complete the payment.
+You must specify the Duration parameter only when the new RDS instance uses the subscription billing method.

 Log on to the new RDS instance and verify the data